PacificBiosciences/IsoSeq/docs/clustering/cli-workflow.md

 installed via bioconda.

 ## Step 1 - Input
-### CLR data from Sequel / Sequel II / Sequel IIe
-For each SMRT cell a `movieX.subreads.bam` is needed for processing.
+### HiFi Reads

-Each sequencing run is processed by [*ccs*](https://github.com/PacificBiosciences/ccs) to generate one representative circular consensus sequence (CCS) for each ZMW.
+Each sequencing run is processed by [*ccs*](https://github.com/PacificBiosciences/ccs) to generate one HiFi read from productive ZMWs.
-It is advised to use the latest CCS version 4.2.0 or newer.
-_ccs_ can be installed with `conda install pbccs`.

-    $ ccs movieX.subreads.bam movieX.ccs.bam --min-rq 0.9

-You can easily parallelize _ccs_ generation by chunking, please follow [this how-to](https://ccs.how/faq/parallelize).

-### CCS data from Sequel IIe
-If on-instrument CCS was performed, you can use the `reads.bam` or `hifi_reads.bam` as input.
+After CCS is performed, you can use the `hifi_reads.bam` as input.
 The `hifi_reads.bam` contains only HiFi reads, with predicted accuracy ≥Q20.
 No additional filtering is required.

-The `reads.bam` contains one representative sequence per productive ZMW, irrespective of quality and passes.
-Do not forget to use `isoseq3 refine --min-rq 0.9` in step 3!

 ## Step 2 - Primer removal and demultiplexing
 Removal of primers and identification of barcodes is performed using [*lima*](https://lima.how/),